rust-lang/book/nostarch/chapter04.md

 We’re going to use `String` as the example here and concentrate on the parts of `String` that relate to ownership.
 These aspects also apply to other complex data types provided by the standard library and that you create.
-We’ll go into more depth about `String` specifically in Chapter XX.
+We’ll go into more depth about `String` specifically in Chapter 8.

 We’ve already seen string literals, where a string value is hard-coded into our program.
 String literals are convenient, but they aren’t always suitable for